nickcox/cd-extras/readme.md

 - _FileCompletions_: `[array] = @()`
   - Commands that participate in enhanced tab expansion for files.
 - _PathCompletions_: `[array] = @()`
-  - Commands that participate in enhanced tab expansion for any type of path.
+  - Commands that participate in enhanced tab expansion for any type of path (files & directories).

-Either create a global hashtable, `cde`, with one or more of these keys _before_ importing the cd-extras module:
+Either create a hashtable, `cde`, with one or more of these keys _before_ importing the cd-extras module:

 ```sh